vazco/uniforms/README.md

 import {connectField} from 'uniforms';

 // This field works like this: cycle all allowed values and optionally no-value
-// state if field is not required.
+// state if the field is not required.
 This one uses Semantic-UI. const Cycle = ({allowedValues, disabled, label, required, value, onChange}) =>
     <a
         className={classnames('ui', !value && 'basic', 'label')}